 - The transaction must follow the ACID property to be a successful transaction.

 - Atomicity ensure that either all the operations work successfully or all fail.

 - Consistency ensures the logical modification of data.

 - Isolation ensures that no two transactions interfere with each other.

-- Durability helps in rolling back the data if the SQL start rebooting.
+- Durability helps in rolling back the data if the SQL starts rebooting.

 - COMMIT command is used to save the changes.

-- ROLLBACK command rolls back the past COMMIT and ROLLBACK command.
+- ROLLBACK command rolls back the past COMMIT and ROLLBACK commands.

 - SAVEPOINT is used to save transaction COMMITS states.

 - SET TRANSACTION is used to group queries into a single unit.